Do I need an equipment appraisal for an SBA 504 refinance?

 Which value premise does the SBA want for equipment collateral?

-Collateral files often call for orderly liquidation value (OLV) or net orderly liquidation value (NOLV), and sometimes fair market value, depending on the asset and structure.
+Collateral files often call for Orderly Liquidation Value (OLV) or Net Orderly Liquidation Value (NOLV), and sometimes Fair Market Value (FMV), depending on the asset and structure.
 We confirm the required premise with the lender and CDC before we begin.

 Who can perform the appraisal?

 An appraiser independent of the transaction, qualified in machinery and equipment, working under USPAP.
-Our reports are prepared by a NEBB-certified Machinery & Equipment Appraiser (CMEA) and reviewed by a lender-fluent specialist, so the file reads the way a credit officer reads it.
+Our reports are prepared by a NEBB-certified Machinery & Equipment Appraiser (CMEA) and reviewed by a lender-fluent specialist, so our report reads the way a credit officer needs it to.